institutional/grin-transfer/README.md

 A pipeline for extracting page scans, metadata, and OCR from Google Books GRIN (Google Return Interface) by academic libraries who have partnered with Google Books.
 The tool will programmatically download and store book archives to local or S3-compatible storage.

+In typical usage, you will **collect** a local copy of your library's Google Books metadata, then **request** that titles be made available for download.
+Once processed, you can **sync** those archives to your local storage solution.
+When fully synced, you should have a complete set of all decrypted book scans, OCR, and metadata.

 ## Prerequisites

 1. **GRIN Library Directory**: You should know your "library directory", or the path in GRIN where your books are made available.
 For example, given the URL https://books.google.com/libraries/Harvard/_all_books, the "library directory" is "Harvard."
 This value is case-sensitive.